Manhwa Review | Master of Master by Shida

 This starts a beautiful companionship between Euncheol and his dog Jong-gu.
 Euncheol is still looking for his ideal human partner, but at least now he has Jong-gu to help comfort and keep him company.
 Jong-gu, on the other hand, desperately longs to be everything to Euncheol.
 He hates watching his beloved master suffer at the hands of his shitty lovers when he knows he could be everything to Euncheol.
 Everything comes to a head when, after a night of breaking up with his boyfriend, who hurt Jong-gu, Euncheol wakes up to find a naked man in his bed, and Jong-gu is nowhere to be found.

-As the nude stranger in his bed explains, he is Jong-gu, and because of his wish to be with Euncheol, the god of dogs, granted him the opportunity to become human so that he can live with his human for longer.
+As the nude stranger in his bed explains, he is Jong-gu, and because of his wish to be with Euncheol, the god of dogs, he was granted the opportunity to become human so that he could live with his human companion for longer.
 Jong-gu still has a chance to return to being a dog, but he doesn’t want to.
-He aims to win Euncheol’s heart so he never has to be in pain again.
+He aims to win Euncheol’s heart so that he will never have to be in pain again.
 Unfortunately, a coworker is on the prowl for the newly single Euncheol.
 Can Jong-gu win his master’s heart, or will he lose him forever?

 Review:

 Something else that was really pleasing about this was the love triangle members.
-It is pretty clear that the end game is Jong-gu.
+It is fairly clear that the endgame is Jong-gu.
 I don’t think there’s any question about that, and usually, when there is a straightforward endgame, the other person is either not given very much screen time or is characterized as a bit of an ass.
 On the contrary, though, Ju-seong is a pretty good guy for the most part, and he gets a good bit of time with Euncheol, albeit it isn’t as intimate as it is with Jong-gu.
-Sometimes, I even preferred Ju-seong to Jong-gu until Joonseong tries to tell Euncheol to forget Jong-gu because he’s just a dog.
+Sometimes, I even preferred Ju-seong to Jong-gu until Joonseong tried to tell Euncheol to forget Jong-gu because he was just a dog.
 As a dog parent, that hurt me deeply, but that’s just me.
 Otherwise, he’s a pretty good guy, which was nice to have as part of the love triangle, especially since it seemed he had a pretty strong chance of winning out.

-However, after the main story, we get a side story for Ju-seong.
-Admittedly, he didn’t seem like the best dog owner as he seemed to just see his dog Polo as something to own and not much more than that.
+However, after the main story, we are introduced to a side story featuring Ju-seong.
+Admittedly, he didn’t seem like the best dog owner, as he seemed to just see his dog, Polo, as something to own and not much more than that.
 But because of how loyal and loving all dogs typically are, Polo makes a similar wish and becomes human.
 However, it seems like the entire purpose of the side story is to punish Ju-seong.
 Polo forces himself onto Ju-seong, and then it just ends with that.
 With the main story having been so well-developed and exciting, it was a letdown to end on that note.
 I wish we could’ve seen more development between Polo and Ju-seong beyond the sexual assault, but we’re left with more questions than answers.

 I also have to note that I think they might have translated “hyung” to “bro,” which was painfully annoying.
 Even if they didn’t translate it that way and Euncheol really did call Ju-seong “bro,” I still found it cringy.
-I much prefer “hyung,” but this is an older manhwa, so it might have been due to the old translation standards.
+I much prefer “hyung,” but this is an older manhwa, so it may have been due to outdated translation standards.
 Who knows?
-I want to end this review on a good note, though, and I have to say I really enjoyed the story’s core theme.
+I want to end this review on a positive note, though, and I must say I really enjoyed the story’s core theme.
 Jong-gu is more human than a dog, while it seems that Euncheol is more of a dog than a human.
-When it ends with Euncheol looking for Jong-gu and suffering like a dog looking for his owner, it does a great job flipping the power dynamic between a dog and its owner and finally solidifies Jong-gu’s role as something more than a pet.
+When it ends with Euncheol looking for Jong-gu and suffering like a dog searching for its owner, it does a great job of flipping the power dynamic between a dog and its owner, finally solidifying Jong-gu’s role as something more than a pet.
 It made my heart so very happy.

 Results: